Core Indicators Library

 🔄 Living Tool

-- Expandable based on implementation feedback
+- Expandable based on feedback

-- Continuously improved and updated
+- Regularly updated

 Application of the Library